TFSA Limit 2025 UPDATE: Over $100K Contribution Room!

 Think of your TFSA limit as a high-score target in a game—every year, you level up by getting more room to score big on your investments.

-If you’re a spreadsheet nerd like me, I have this spreadsheet available for you to download and play around with the variables yourself on the “tools” section of our website.
+If you’re a spreadsheet nerd like me, I have this spreadsheet available for you to download and play around with the variables yourself on the “tools” section of our website, I’ll also link to it in the description!

 Be Careful of Over-Contribution Penalties